The Southern Company (NYSE:SO) Shares Sold by ZWJ Investment Counsel Inc.

-ZWJ Investment Counsel Inc. lessened its holdings in The Southern Company (NYSE:SO – Get Rating) by 6.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 22,454 shares of the utilities provider’s stock after selling 1,550 shares during the period.
-ZWJ Investment Counsel Inc.’s holdings in Southern were worth $1,527,000 as of its most recent filing with the Securities & Exchange Commission.
+ZWJ Investment Counsel Inc. trimmed its position in The Southern Company (NYSE:SO – Get Rating) by 6.5% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 22,454 shares of the utilities provider’s stock after selling 1,550 shares during the period.
+ZWJ Investment Counsel Inc.’s holdings in Southern were worth $1,527,000 as of its most recent SEC filing.

-Several other large investors have also modified their holdings of the business.
-Johnson Midwest Financial LLC purchased a new stake in shares of Southern in the 2nd quarter valued at $25,000.
-Chilton Capital Management LLC purchased a new stake in shares of Southern in the 2nd quarter valued at $25,000.
-Crewe Advisors LLC raised its holdings in shares of Southern by 93.6% in the 2nd quarter.
-Crewe Advisors LLC now owns 484 shares of the utilities provider’s stock valued at $35,000 after buying an additional 234 shares during the period.
-CNB Bank raised its holdings in shares of Southern by 186.2% in the 2nd quarter.
-CNB Bank now owns 498 shares of the utilities provider’s stock valued at $35,000 after buying an additional 324 shares during the period.
-Finally, Karp Capital Management Corp purchased a new stake in shares of Southern in the 3rd quarter valued at $40,000.
-Institutional investors and hedge funds own 61.78% of the company’s stock.
+A number of other institutional investors have also recently added to or reduced their stakes in the company.
+Johnson Midwest Financial LLC bought a new position in shares of Southern in the second quarter valued at $25,000.
+Chilton Capital Management LLC bought a new position in shares of Southern in the second quarter valued at $25,000.
+Crewe Advisors LLC increased its holdings in shares of Southern by 93.6% in the second quarter.
+Crewe Advisors LLC now owns 484 shares of the utilities provider’s stock valued at $35,000 after buying an additional 234 shares in the last quarter.
+CNB Bank increased its holdings in shares of Southern by 186.2% in the second quarter.
+CNB Bank now owns 498 shares of the utilities provider’s stock valued at $35,000 after buying an additional 324 shares in the last quarter.
+Finally, Karp Capital Management Corp bought a new position in shares of Southern in the third quarter valued at $40,000.
+61.78% of the stock is currently owned by institutional investors and hedge funds.

-Several brokerages have weighed in on SO.
-UBS Group cut their price target on Southern to $80.00 in a report on Monday, November 21st.
-Wolfe Research upgraded Southern from a “peer perform” rating to an “outperform” rating and set a $76.00 price target on the stock in a report on Monday, December 12th.
-Wells Fargo & Company upped their price target on Southern from $70.00 to $77.00 in a report on Wednesday, December 14th.
-Morgan Stanley upped their price target on Southern from $59.00 to $63.00 and gave the stock an “underweight” rating in a report on Thursday, December 15th.
-Finally, Argus upped their price target on Southern from $83.00 to $87.00 and gave the stock a “buy” rating in a report on Wednesday, September 14th.
-Five equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat, Southern presently has a consensus rating of “Hold” and a consensus target price of $72.92.
+Several research firms have issued reports on SO.
+StockNews.com began coverage on Southern in a report on Wednesday, October 12th.
+They issued a “hold” rating on the stock.
+Argus boosted their target price on shares of Southern from $83.00 to $87.00 and gave the company a “buy” rating in a research note on Wednesday, September 14th.
+Wolfe Research raised shares of Southern from a “peer perform” rating to an “outperform” rating and set a $76.00 target price on the stock in a research note on Monday, December 12th.
+BMO Capital Markets boosted their target price on shares of Southern from $68.00 to $74.00 and gave the company a “market perform” rating in a research note on Friday, December 16th.
+Finally, Bank Of America (Bofa) downgraded shares of Southern to an “underperform” rating in a research note on Monday, October 24th.
+Five equities research analysts have rated the stock with a sell rating, four have given a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $72.92.

-Southern (NYSE:SO – Get Rating) last announced its earnings results on Thursday, October 27th.
+Southern (NYSE:SO – Get Rating) last issued its quarterly earnings data on Thursday, October 27th.
 The utilities provider reported $1.31 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.33 by ($0.02).
-The firm had revenue of $8.38 billion during the quarter, compared to analyst estimates of $6.75 billion.
-Southern had a net margin of 12.52% and a return on equity of 12.21%.
-Equities research analysts forecast that The Southern Company will post 3.58 earnings per share for the current year.
+The business had revenue of $8.38 billion during the quarter, compared to the consensus estimate of $6.75 billion.
+Southern had a return on equity of 12.21% and a net margin of 12.52%.
+Analysts expect that The Southern Company will post 3.58 EPS for the current fiscal year.

 Southern Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Tuesday, December 6th.
-Investors of record on Monday, November 21st were given a $0.68 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, December 6th.
+Investors of record on Monday, November 21st were issued a $0.68 dividend.
+This represents a $2.72 dividend on an annualized basis and a yield of 3.79%.
 The ex-dividend date was Friday, November 18th.
-This represents a $2.72 dividend on an annualized basis and a dividend yield of 3.79%.
-Southern’s dividend payout ratio (DPR) is presently 86.08%.
+Southern’s dividend payout ratio is presently 86.08%.

 About Southern